-Sandrine Rudaz is a Swiss-French composer based in Los Angeles, Swiss-French composer Sandrine Rudaz creates music for film, video games, and theatre.
-Career honors include a Jerry Goldsmith Award nomination and two Hollywood Music in Media Awards.
-Her work for the drama short “A” for Alpha (HBO) won Best Original Score at the Garden State Film Festival.
+Sandrine Rudaz is a Swiss-French composer based in Los Angeles.
+She has been recognized with a Jerry Goldsmith Award nomination and two Hollywood Music in Media Awards.
+Her work for the short film “A” for Alpha (HBO) won Best Original Score at the Garden State Film Festival.

-Sandrine worked on more than thirty films among which feature films such as The Shell, Fate of the Night and the documentary PARADiCE, the latter earning her another coveted Hollywood Music in Media nomination.
+Sandrine scored music for over forty films including scripted feature Fate of the Night and the documentary PARADiCE, the latter earning her another coveted Hollywood Music in Media nomination.
 She has also scored a number of short films such as the world acclaimed Kneeling Sheep.
-She released her first piano album in 2019.
-She was selected to attend the 2018 SESAC Workshop with composer John Swihart (How I Met Your Mother).
+Also an accomplished pianist, Sandrine released her first album, Papillon, in 2019.
+She was also selected to attend the SESAC Workshop with renowned composer John Swihart (How I Met Your Mother).

 Sandrine's compositions blend her European classical piano roots with the breadth of her American training, crafting unique auditory experiences that enhance narratives and immerse audiences in the storyworlds.
 She is adept at composing for a spectrum of settings, from full orchestral arrangements to intimate pieces.
 Sandrine holds a Master of Music in Film Composition from the Pacific Northwest Film Scoring Program, a Bachelor of Arts in Music from the Conservatory of Lausanne in Switzerland, and further studied orchestration at Stanford University.
 Beyond her individual achievements, Sandrine is a dedicated ambassador for the Primetime Network and a member of the Alliance for Women Film Composers, Society of Composers and Lyricists, and Women In Film.